-Dr. Jerlando F. L. Jackson, director of Wisconsin’s Equity and Inclusion Laboratory, was featured on In Black America, a weekly radio show on KUT in Austin, Texas.
+Dr. Jerlando F. L. Jackson, director of Wisconsin’s Equity and Inclusion Laboratory, was featured on In Black America, a weekly radio show, KUT, based out of Austin, Texas.

 In Black America began broadcasting interviews with national and international leaders in 1970, with a focus on issues affecting Black Americans.
 Since 1980, it has been hosted by John L. Hanson Jr., and the show has featured interviews with luminaries including Andrew Young, Coretta Scott King, and Arthur Ashe.

-Jackson was featured on the Dec.
-22, 2013, episode of the program, in which he discussed his research on diversity in higher education administration, and the recruitment and retention of minority students in STEM (science, technology, engineering, and mathematics) disciplines.
-Jackson also previewed his upcoming National Study of Intercollegiate Athletics, which will investigate hiring practices in intercollegiate athletics.
+Dr. Jerlando F. L. Jackson was featured on the December 22, 2013, episode of the program, in which he discussed his research on diversity in higher education administration, and the recruitment and retention of minority students in STEM disciplines.
+Dr. Jackson also previewed his upcoming National Study of Intercollegiate Athletics (NSIA), which will investigate hiring practices in intercollegiate athletics.